Unpicking the truth behind the world’s greatest life stories…

 The vision of reallifestories.org is simply to share the great news of Jesus Christ with the world.
 This website will also soon be available in Mandarin and Spanish so that the three major world languages will be covered.

-The Real Life Stories website has followed the legacy of Real Life magazine, a full-colour magazine started by Ralph Burden and Ian Buck and published between 2006 and 2008 by Christian Life Resources (CLR).
-Publishing thousands of glossy magazines and then giving them out free is a very expensive business and the publishing company was an unfortunate victim of the ‘credit crunch’ and subsequent economic downturn.
-However, the initial disappoinement has been eclipsed by a new and bigger vision.
-Our former vision of getting a regular magazine into every UK home is firstly much closer through the e-magazine format.
-But crucially and secondly, the web format reaches much further afield as the website can be seen worldwide wherever there is internet access.
+The Real Life Stories website follows the legacy of Real Life magazine, a full-colour magazine started by Ralph Burden and Ian Buck and published between 2006 and 2008 by Christian Life Resources (CLR).
+CLR distributed the magazine in the UK and parts of Europe.
+Publishing many thousands of glossy magazines and then giving them out free was a very expensive business and the publishing company was an unfortunate victim of the ‘credit crunch’ and subsequent economic downturn.
+However, the initial disappointment has been eclipsed by a new and bigger vision.
+Our original vision was to eventually get a magazine into every UK home twice a year.
+That was a big vision and would have required a budget of millions as there are 25 million homes in the UK and the magazine was delivered to thousands, but not millions due to limited resources.
+However, due to the web format the goal is much closer.
+With over 22 million having internet access, 88% of the UK population can now be reached via this website.
+But that is not all.

-Samples of the published magazine can still be viewed via the links below.
+Samples of the original published magazine can still be viewed via the links below.